 One of the most popular private hospitals for expats is right in San Jose at Hospital CIMA.

-Hospital Clinica Biblica has plenty of English-speaking staff and Hospital La Catolica is another within a short driving distance from many of the Central Valley communities.
+Hospital Clinica Biblica has plenty of English-speaking staff, and Hospital La Catolica is within a short driving distance from many of the Central Valley communities.

-Hospital de Ninos (Children’s Hospital) is less than an hour away and is also found in the capital.
+Hospital de Ninos (Children’s Hospital) is less than an hour away in the capital.

 If healthcare access is an important variable in your decision, then the Central Valley is a must as it is the epicenter for all the private hospitals in Costa Rica.

-If you love urban lifestyle, then living in San Jose is for you. it’s a true urban jungle, vibrant and lively, set against the backdrop of the country’s lush green mountains.
+If you love the urban lifestyle, then living in San Jose is for you.
+It’s a true urban jungle, vibrant and lively, set against the backdrop of the country’s lush green mountains.

 But if you are after a more peaceful lifestyle, the following locations might be worth your attention: